dlab-berkeley/Python-Intermediate-Legacy/README.md

 - Implement loops to do repeated computations.
 - Understand how to handle conditions.
 - Write your own functions.
-- Do basic operations in Pandas, including simple visualizations.
+- Perform basic operations in Pandas, including visualization.
 - Understand the basic workflow for a data science project.

 This workshop does **not** cover the following: